waynodiablo/Oystercard/bookmark_manager/09_creating_a_link_model.md

 [Back to the Challenge Map](00_challenge_map.md)

-You have the error "uninitialized constant Link".
-Let's think about what a Link is.
+You have now built a feature test checking that you can read data from the database.
+At the moment, it's failing, because you don't have a `Link` class.

-We know that links need to be saved (persisted) somewhere and that we want to use a database.
-So we want our Link class to map to a database.
+Additionally, we know that `Link`s need to be persisted to a database.

-In this challenge you'll create your "model" using a Ruby class and DataMapper
+In this challenge, you will construct a `Link` **model** that uses the Datamapper ORM to map to a database table.

 ## Learning Objectives covered